 Since 1965, the federal Head Start (HS) program has provided comprehensive early education and support services to low-income three- and four-year-olds and their families.
 In 1994, the Early Head Start (EHS) program was established to serve children from birth to three years of age and pregnant women, in recognition of the mounting evidence that the earliest years matter a great deal to children's growth and development.
 HS and EHS programs promote school readiness by enhancing the social, emotional, and cognitive development of children through the provision of educational, health, nutritional, social, and other services to enrolled children and families.
-They engage parents in their children's learning and help them in making progress toward their own educational, literacy, and employment goals.
+They engage parents in their children's learning and help them make progress toward their own educational, literacy, and employment goals.
 Significant emphasis is placed on the involvement of parents in the administration of local HS and EHS programs.

 Federal HS and EHS grants are awarded directly to local public and private non-profit and for-profit agencies.
-Maryland grantees received a total of \$103 million in federal funding in FY 2018 to serve 8,561 children in HS and 2,557 children and 209 pregnant women in EHS.
-MFN is the largest EHS grantee in Maryland, funding 12 local partners in 15 communities to provide services to 649 children and their families.
+Maryland grantees received a total of \$117 million in federal funding in FY 2019 to serve 9,483 children in HS and EHS.
+MFN is the largest EHS grantee in Maryland, funding 11 local partners in 18 communities to provide services to 649 children and their families.
 In 2015 the first competitive Early Head Start/Child Care Partnership Grants were awarded to help programs improve the quality of care for the youngest children, and Maryland received \$3.4 million, including \$1.5 million awarded to Maryland Family Network.
 For parents who are working or in school, the children served by this grant receive up to 10 hours of care per day for a full year through a grant from MSDE that partners EHS funds with CCSP funds.

 Maryland's Judy Centers, named for Judith P. Hoyer, the late wife of Congressman Steny Hoyer, were established in 2000 to promote school readiness through coordinating and expanding high quality, comprehensive, full-day early child care and education programs and family support services.
 Local school systems are the recipients of the grants under this program.
 The first Judy Center grants were awarded to 13 jurisdictions in late 2000.
-As of July 2019, there are a total of 24 Judy Center grants serving 53 elementary schools in all 24 jurisdictions.
-For more information on Judy Centers, visit the Maryland State Department of Education's website at earlychildhood.marylandpublicschools.org/families/judy-centers.
+As of July 2020, there are a total of 54 Judy Center grants serving 16,487 children in all 24 jurisdictions.
+Judy Centers received an increase of \$6.5 million in the FY 2021 budget, raising their total allocation to \$31.3 million, and their numbers were also expected to increase dramatically under the "Blueprint" legislation discussed above.
+For more information on Judy Centers, visit the Maryland State Department of Education's website at earlychildhood.marylandpublicschools.org/ families/judy-centers.